rajesh-gole/rajesh-gole/README.md

-- 👋 Hi, I’m @rajesh-gole
+- 👋 Hi, This is @rajesh-gole
 - 👀 I’m interested in Data Science and ML
-- 🌱 I’m currently doing Master of Computer Applications
+- 💞️ Love to share knowledge.
-- 💞️ I’m looking for a SDE in an esteemed organization
+- 🌱 Founder @InputOutputCampus
-- 📫 How to reach me :) rajeshgole96@gmail.com
+- 📫 For business purpose or sponsorship in youtube (Input Output Campus) contact here :) inpput.outpput@gmail.com

 <!---
 rajesh-gole/rajesh-gole is a ✨ special ✨ repository .